agung-m/sniper-detloc/README.md

 # sniper-detloc

-A modified Sniper simulator (http://snipersim.org) that provides thread mapping and a component to trace threads' communication.
+A simulator for tracing threads' communication and mapping threads to processor cores.

+The branch for cache monitoring usage.
+It will be merged to the main branch in the future.